ManonLef/calculator/planning phase/Notes and progress pseudocode.md

 - Implementation possibilities;
     - `Math.round(num * 100)/100` or for correct rounding `Math.round(x)(num + Number.EPSILON * 100)/100`
     - `number = +number.toFixed(decimals)` the plus sign is needed to get rid of unnecessary zeroes

+### 2208091411 rounding implemented
+- for keeping num1 unadjusted, could use a burner number to round off in the display, keep the num1 for further calculations.
+- [x] FIX ISSUE selfDestruct displays nan or infinity.
+- [ ] Consider equalsbutton (and possible operatorbutton) `if ((num2 !== "") && (num2 !== 0 && operator !== "divide"))` else selfdestruct.
+Redundant code.
+We can then remove selfdestruct from operate function.
+- *2208091519* BUG(fixed) pressing equals button on division.
+- [ ] add check when pressing num/dec buttons to see if it reaches end of display length.

+### 2208111409
+- [x] (fixed) BUG -> AC pressed keeps decimal button disabled.
+- working on displaying a max set of numbers instead of rounding to 3 decimals.
+- [ ] add a ± sign to input negative numbers.